hbb1/landmarkconv/README.md

 3. The landmark conv also enlarges the receptive filed without introducing extra paramter.
 ----------------------------------------------------------------
-### What's the possible advantage of landmark conv compared to box conv?
+### What's the possible advantage of landmark conv compared to box convs?
 1. Spatial robustness
 2. Long range information modeling